 It follows then, that someone would create a solution to change the way the air circulates, so that the hot air gets more evenly spread through the room, which leads to a much more comfortable environment.

 A variety of solutions have been put forth, but in most cases, the power supply became the hindrance.
 Although the small electric motor used in a log burner fan only require a small amount of energy to operate, standard batteries couldn’t be used because they would be exposed to dangerous levels of heat, in some cases in excess of 300C/570F!
 That’s definitely well beyond tolerance for most batteries.

-Using electricity isn't a good idea either or you'd have to provide heat shielding for the wiring.
-If you didn't, the consequences could be disastrous, and definitely more than customers would be willing to live with.
-Thanks to refinements in inventions based on 19th century science, however, and vast economies of scale, TEG modules and miniature Stirling engines proved ideal for use in a modern log burner fan.
+Using electricity isn’t a good idea either or you’d have to provide heat shielding for the wiring.
+If you didn’t, the consequences could be disastrous, and definitely more than customers would be willing to live with.
+Thanks to refinements in inventions based on 19th century science, however, and vast economies of scale, TEG modules and miniature Stirling engines proved ideal for use in modern stove fans.

 Typical fans utilize two separate but interrelated sources:

 are the most common source of power for stove fans.
 TEG stands for Thermoelectric Power Generator,and these modules work by transferring heat from the cooler side of the wood burner fan, to the side that is hotter through electrical conductors.
 This heat is then converted into thermoelectric energy, and this is known as the Seebeck Effect.
 The heat from the wood stove is converted to electricity through complimentary conductor pellets which are able to produce their own power.
 This then makes the motor run, which in turns starts the stove fan in motion.
 Thermoelectric generators are very reliable and also very safe because they contain no moving parts.
 They require no other source of power because they generate their own electricity from the heat of the stove.